Frequently asked questions

 - School leaders will have access to more consistent and reliable data about student learning, which will help them to better plan for school improvement.

-At the national level, the work is being undertaken by three education agencies – the Australian Curriculum, Assessment and Reporting Authority (ACARA), the Australian Institute for Teaching and School Leadership (AITSL), and Education Services Australia (ESA) – under the authority of the education ministers.
+Under the governance of a project management board established by the education ministers, the work is being undertaken by three education agencies – the Australian Curriculum, Assessment and Reporting Authority (ACARA), the Australian Institute for Teaching and School Leadership (AITSL) and Education Services Australia (ESA).

 It is critical to the success and future implementation of this project that it be collaboratively designed with teachers.
 A Teacher Practice Reference Group (TPRG) has been established, which will be the main forum for engaging with teachers, school leaders, their school communities and the broader profession.

-Other stakeholders will also be engaged at different stages of the initiative, including government and non-government education authorities.
+Other stakeholders will also be engaged at different stages of discovery, including government and non-government education authorities.

 Learning progressions describe the skills, understanding and capabilities students acquire as their proficiency increases.
 They help teachers identify the stage of learning reached; identify any gaps in a student’s skills and knowledge; and then to plan for the next challenging but achievable learning step.